netliferesearch/byggelig-gatsby/README.md

 ## Gatsby

-Out site is based on: https://github.com/gatsbyjs/gatsby-starter-default and uses a plugin for pulling data from Sanity.io into Gatsby: https://www.gatsbyjs.org/packages/gatsby-source-sanity/
+Our site is based on: https://github.com/gatsbyjs/gatsby-starter-default and uses a plugin for pulling data from Sanity.io into Gatsby: https://www.gatsbyjs.org/packages/gatsby-source-sanity/

+## Checking for broken links

+After building with Gatsby we run the commmand line tools link-checker.
+It checks the built files on the file system in the `/public` directory.
+It outputs information about the broken links as JSON.
+This string gets piped into the Node program `linkChecker.js`.

+`linkChecker.js` checks if there are any items in the broken link list.
+If there are any items it creates a HTML file called `broken-links.html` into `/public`.
+It lists out the page with the error, the broken links on the page and the error message.
+If there are no errors it does nothing.
+Gatsby's build command deletes the `/public` directory on each build, meaning the file will not be published if there were no errors, and would be removed if there is no errors anymore.